jaredLunde/react-broker/README.md

 This requires that `Broker.getChunkScripts` was used on the server side.
 The primary use case for this function is elimination loading components and flashes when initially rendering your app in the browser.

-If no chunk cache is provided in the first argument, a global chunk cache will be used.

 #### See the [SSR section](#clientrenderjs) for an example